Battle of Višegrad: Forces

 The Battle for Višegrad was part of a Chetnik offensive in Eastern Bosnia.
 The Chetnik headquarters were in Višegrad and Dobrun during this offensive.
 The Chetniks mobilized 15-18,000 soldiers in four corps (Romanija, Cer-Majevica, Mačva and Avala Corps).
 The offensive, also called the Third Chetnik Uprising, was commanded by Zaharije Ostojić while Chetniks from Western Serbia were under command of Dragoslav Račić.

 The Chetniks were accompanied by members of British mission, with brigadier Charles Armstrong, Archie Jack and Bill Hudson, who arrived to Chetnik headquarters at the end of September 1943, and by the ranking American officer attached to the British mission, Lieutenant Colonel Albert Seitz.
 One of the aims of Chetnik attack on Višegrad was destruction of a railway bridge over River Drina, as instructed by Brigadier Armstrong.
 Less than a week after Armstrong arrived at Chetnik headquarters he and Seitz and Hudson saw a successful Chetnik attack on Višegrad and destruction of the railway bridge across Drina.
 Armstrong and Seitz took part in a Chetnik action against Axis-controlled units protecting the railway bridge over Drina near Višegrad.

-The Axis garrison in Višegrad had more than 800 soldiers while another garrison of 300 German soldiers was protecting main bridge over the River Drina.
+The Axis garrison in Višegrad had more than 800 soldiers while another garrison of 300 German soldiers was protecting the main bridge over the River Drina.
 Forces present in Višegrad included the 2nd Battalion of the 6th Mountain Regiment with around 115 Home Guards, and two companies of the German 370th Regiment of the 369th Infantry Division, with a platoon of the gendarmerie.
-There were also local Muslim militias, numbering 400 armed men according to Chetnik sources.
+There were also local Muslim militias, numbering 400 armed men, according to Chetnik sources.
 The commander of Višegrad's defence was major Berislav Predojević.

 The Chetnik forces included the Cer Corps and parts of the Drina Corps commanded by Dragoslav Račić, who led the attack on the right side of the Drina, and the 1st Rogatica Brigade on the left side of the Drina.
 The Chetnik force of 2,500 soldiers that attacked Višegrad used heavy mortars, light artillery and small arms.
 According to NDH sources, there were 3,000 Chetniks attacking Višegrad.